History of the oil tanker: The modern oil tanker

 The modern oil tanker was developed in the period from 1877 to 1885.
 In 1876, Ludvig and Robert Nobel, brothers of Alfred Nobel, founded Branobel (short for Brothers Nobel) in Baku, Azerbaijan.
 It was, during the late 19th century, one of the largest oil companies in the world.

-Ludvig was a pioneer in the development of early oil tankers.
+Ludvig Nobel was a pioneer in the development of early oil tankers.
 He first experimented with carrying oil in bulk on single-hulled barges.
 Turning his attention to self-propelled tankships, he faced a number of challenges.
 A primary concern was to keep the cargo and fumes well away from the engine room to avoid fires.
 Other challenges included allowing for the cargo to expand and contract due to temperature changes, and providing a method to ventilate the tanks.

 Nobel's Zoroaster, built in 1878, was the world's first successful oil tanker.
-He designed this ship in Gothenburg, Sweden, together with Sven Alexander Almqvist, who also built the vessel.
+He designed this ship together with Sven Alexander Almqvist, who also built the vessel.
 The contract to build it was signed in January 1878, and it made its first run later that year from Baku to Astrakhan.
 The Zoroaster design was widely studied and copied, with Nobel refusing to patent any part of it.
 In October 1878 he ordered two more tankers of the same design: the Buddha and the Nordenskjöld.

 Zoraster carried its 242 LT of kerosene cargo in two iron tanks joined by pipes.
 One tank was forward of the midships engine room and the other was aft.
 The ship also featured a set of 21 vertical watertight compartments for extra buoyancy.
 The ship had a length overall of 184 ft, a beam of 27 ft, and a draft of 9 ft.
 Unlike later Nobel tankers, the Zoraster design was built small enough to sail from Sweden to the Caspian by way of the Baltic Sea, Lake Ladoga, Lake Onega, the Rybinsk and Mariinsk Canals and the Volga River.